Coronavirus: Why Effective Online Car Shopping Tools Matter

 "This health crisis will be like adding jet fuel to an already exploding segment of retail.
 Amazon and a handful of others will be the beneficiaries of a windfall," says Doug Stephens Author of "Reengineering Retail: The Future of Selling in a Post-Digital World."

-With more than 75% of consumers, in particularly younger buyers, doing up to 9 hours of webroom research on their mobile devices prior to choosing a dealership, 321 Ignition has developed a sophisticated Auto Dealership website platform which provides today's tech-savvy younger car buyers the User Experience (UX) and User Interface (UI) speed and functionality they expect.
+321 Ignition has a platform that provides younger car buyers the User Experience (UX) and User Interface (UI) speed and functionality they expect.

 321 Ignition is Mobile-First

-Increasingly younger car shoppers choose where they are buying by how easy, informative and transparent the website is.
+Younger car shoppers base their shopping choices on how easy, informative and transparent the website is.
 Lyamen Savy is the CEO and founder of 321 Ignition and a former Senior Global Marketing Manager for Microsoft.
-According to Savy, the longer dealerships cling to outdated web techniques, the further they will fall behind in servicing the largest automotive market in history.
+Clinging to outdated web techniques, will cause autothe further they will fall behind in servicing the largest automotive market in history.

 Generation Z alone makes up 32% of the U.S. population.
 Millennials and Generation Z combined comprise a significant amount of buyers in the auto market.
 They already showing signs of exceeding the Boomers.